cameroncooke/yourscore/README.md

 ## Testing

 The application has a comprehensive test suite of unit and UI snapshot tests.
 This ensures future regressions are avoided and changes can be made with a high degree of confidence.

+The snapshot tests need to be executed on the same OS and environment to avoid false negatives.
+The snapshot tests were taken on the following configuration:

+- MacBook Pro M1 Pro
+- macOS 12.2
+- Xcode 13.2.1
+- iPhone 13 simulator

+In production, the snapshots would be generated on the CI build machine to ensure tests are reliable.

+See https://github.com/pointfreeco/swift-snapshot-testing for more information the limitations of snapshot testing.